tabularelf/audioExt/README.md

 Checks whether a valid ogg or wav struct exists with that name.

+Returns: true/false.

 ### `audioExtSoundGet(name)`

-Gets the sound struct from the list (or returns `undefined` if none exists).
+Gets the sound struct from the list.

+Returns: struct or `undefined`.

 ### `audioExtSoundGetSoundID(name)`

-Gets the soundID from the list (or returns `-1` if none exists).
+Gets the soundID from the list.

+Returns: soundID or `-1`.

 ### `audioExtOggAddStream(filename, [name])`

 Adds the ogg file as a streamable source.
 The audio **must** remain availabe at all times while it's currently in use.

 Optional Argument: `[name]` defaults to the name of the file (excluding the extension).

+Returns: struct or `undefined`.

 ### `audioExtOggRemoveStream(name)`